 Advanced Standing and Transfer Credit

 6. TRANSFER CREDIT

-- The maximum combined lower-division transfer credit allowed [from regionally accredited institutions, CLEP (College Level Examination Program), AP (Advanced Placement), IB (International Baccalaureate), Cambridge International, military, and any other source] shall be 73 semester credit hours toward a baccalaureate degree irrespective of when those hours were earned.
+d) The maximum combined lower-division transfer credit allowed [from approved accredited institutions, CLEP (College Level Examination Program), AP (Advanced Placement), IB (International Baccalaureate), Cambridge International, military, and any other source] shall be 73 semester credits toward a baccalaureate degree irrespective of when those credits were earned.

-- Reverse transfer allows students to complete an associate’s degree after transfer to WSU.
+f) Reverse transfer allows students to complete an associate’s degree after transfer to WSU.
 Policy details and credit levels vary depending on the community or technical college.
-Students who enter WSU with at least 60 transferable quarter credits (40 semester credits) from a Washington community or technical college will receive the support of the Transfer Clearinghouse to complete the steps for reverse transfer.
+Students who enter WSU with at least 30 transferable quarter credits (20 semester credits) from a Washington state public community college or technical college will receive the support of the Transfer Center to complete the steps for reverse transfer.
 Students who enter WSU and later complete one of the associate degrees listed in Rule 6(d) or (f) will receive the benefits described in Rule 6(d) or (f).

 g) Students who have completed the Associate of Science Transfer (AS-T) degree from a Washington state public community and technical college normally will receive the same priority consideration for admission as they would for completing the Direct Transfer Associate (DTA) and will be given junior status and 60 semester credits.
 Completion of the AS-T degree satisfies UCORE WRTG, QUAN, BSCI, PSCI, and three of the following requirements: HUM, SSCI, ARTS, DIVR, ROOTS, EQJS.
 Up to three additional lower-division UCORE may be satisfied via transfer credit, up to the 73-semester credit limit, or via in-residence credit prior to completion of a baccalaureate degree.
 An individual course completed within the AS-T degree may not satisfy more than one UCORE category.